AITRICS/EEG_real_time_seizure_detection/README.md

 # Real-Time Seizure Detection using Electroencephalogram (EEG)

 This is the repository for ["Real-Time Seizure Detection using EEG: A Comprehensive Comparison of Recent Approaches under a Realistic Setting"](https://proceedings.mlr.press/v174/lee22a/lee22a.pdf).
-Checkout [pdf file](paper/Real-Time%20Seizure%20Detection%20using%20EEG-A%20Comprehensive%20Comparison%20of%20Recent%20Approaches%20under%20a%20Realistic%20Setting.pdf) of our paper
+You can checkout [pdf file](paper/Real-Time%20Seizure%20Detection%20using%20EEG-A%20Comprehensive%20Comparison%20of%20Recent%20Approaches%20under%20a%20Realistic%20Setting.pdf) of our paper in our github repo.

 - If you have used our code or referred to our result in your research, please cite:
 ```